-To ensure the provider takes your claim seriously, contact the insurance company and report your accident the same day as the accident.
-Insurance companies have their own deadlines, and some may require that you report an accident within as little as 24 hours in order to have a valid claim.
+To ensure the provider takes your claim seriously, contact the insurance company and report your accident on the same day as the accident.
+Insurance companies have their own deadlines, and some may require that you report an accident within as little as 24 hours to have a valid claim.
 It’s best to call your insurance company and the other driver’s insurance company.

 In Some Cases, You May Have Less Time to File an Auto Accident Claim

 Using the Timeline Wisely